Equities investors lose N125bn as market opens week weaker by 0.6%

-The Nigerian equities market begins the new week on a bearish stance as the benchmark index declined by 0.5 per cent by the end of trading activities on Monday.
+The Nigerian equities market started the new week on a bearish stance as the benchmark index declined by 0.5 per cent by the end of trading activities on Monday.

 Despite expectations that impressive second-quarter results by most companies will lift the face of the local bourse, the All Share Index (ASI) of the Nigerian Exchange Limited (NGX) settled lower at 50,489.73 basis points as against its previous close of 50,722.33 basis points.